CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 to which email can be delivered.
 This allows you to inject email into MailerQ.
 Mails can also be injected by using MailerQ as command line utility.

-Messages that are received via one of these mechanisms are published to message queues.
+Messages that are received via one of these mechanisms are converted to JSON and published to message queues.
 The "rabbitmq-inbox" setting specifies the queue to which all correctly received messages are delivered, and "rabbitmq-refused" holds the messages that were delivered to the SMTP port, but that were not accepted (e.g., because the client